Doug Beattie: Leader of the Ulster Unionist Party

+Resignation

+On 19 August 2024, it was reported that Beattie was going to resign as UUP leader.
+He confirmed this in a statement later that same day, stating: “It is now clear that some believe the momentum needed to keep the Ulster Unionist party moving in the right direction cannot come from me.
+Irreconcilable differences between myself and party officers combined with the inability to influence and shape the party going forward means that I can no longer remain the party leader.”

+It is thought that Beattie's resignation was in response to party officers' decision to not support the co-option of Ballymoney councillor Darryl Wilson as MLA for North Antrim, following the election of Robin Swann as MP for South Antrim.
+Ballymena councillor Colin Crawford was instead selected for the seat.

+Following his announcement, there was speculation that he would stand in the subsequent leadership election, though Beattie ruled himself out, saying: "It would simply not be credible, or right, for me to put my name forward to be re-elected as the party leader.
+I must accept that while a large number would like me to stay as leader there is an equal number that may not."

 Views

+Beattie has described himself as "an Irishman", identifying as Irish, Northern Irish and British.

-Beattie has been characterized as a 'progressive' and 'liberal' within the UUP, but said upon his election as leader that those with conservative values had "nothing to fear" from him and that he would "tread a path to make sure that your voice is heard and I will never denigrate your opinion".
-He proposed a motion in Stormont calling for a ban on gay conversion therapy, which passed, and argued it is "fundamentally wrong to view our LGBTQ community as requiring a fix or cure".
+Beattie has been characterized as a 'progressive' and 'moderate' within the Ulster Unionist Party, but said upon his election as leader that those with conservative values had "nothing to fear" from him and that he would "tread a path to make sure that your voice is heard and I will never denigrate your opinion".
+He proposed a motion in Stormont calling for a ban on gay conversion therapy, which passed, and argued "[there] is no therapy that would make me a gay man.
+So why would we say that a gay man can be fixed or cured?
+There isn't.
+It's ludicrous.
+Conversion therapy is humiliating."

-Beattie is against the Northern Ireland Protocol, the post-Brexit trade arrangements, believing it is damaging to the Good Friday Agreement.
+Beattie is against the Northern Ireland Protocol, the post-Brexit trade arrangements, believing it is damaging to the Belfast Agreement.
 He said "I do not want a hardened border on the island of Ireland, but neither do I want a border in the Irish Sea".

 A former soldier, Beattie has pressed for Northern Ireland to adopt the Armed Forces Covenant and ensure support for military veterans and their families.
 He also argues that soldiers who served during the Troubles should not be immune from prosecution, saying "Soldiers were here to stand between the terrorists and the terrorised.
 If they went outside the law then they have to face the law".

+Beattie is a firm supporter of devolution and has opposed boycotts of the devolved institutions in Northern Ireland.

+As a proponent of the Belfast Agreement, Beattie is opposed to the St Andrews Agreement as he believes it "changed" the Belfast Agreement and turned "every election into a sectarian headcount."